hackalog/hackalog.github.io/_posts/2020-05-04-dataset-graph.md

 title: Implementing the DatasetGraph
 date: 2020-05-04
 categories: [python, reproducibility, easydata, hypergraph]
-excerpt: How the Dataset DAG became a hypergraph became the TransformerGraph.
+excerpt: How the Dataset DAG became a hypergraph became the DatasetGraph.
 ---
 TL;DR: How the Dataset DAG became a hypergraph became the DatasetGraph.